oxquantum-repo/AutoDot/README.md

 ```

 ## Config structure
-Here is an [example config file](demo_config.json) containing all the relevent fields and below is a dicussion about each fields function
+Here is an [example config file](demo_config.json) containing all the relevant fields and below is a discussion about each fields function
 ```
 "path_to_pygor":"/path_to/pygor/package"
 ```